Trump Allies Think Ivanka Should Have Had A Better Seat At The McCain Funeral

 Many people were surprised to see a member of the Trump family at the funeral service of Senator John McCain at the National Cathedral yesterday.
-Ivanka Trump and her husband, Jared Kushner attended the service to seemingly pay quiet respect to the man who asked that her father, Donald Trump not attend.
+Ivanka Trump and her husband, Jared Kushner attended the service to seemingly pay quiet respect to the man who asked that her father, Donald Trump, not attend.

 But now, Trump allies are complaining that Ivanka Trump was not given proper and respectful seating at the service.
 They also complained about the tenor of the eulogies which they said were critical of Donald Trump with his daughter in attendance.